orbs-network/v3-git-book/orbs-vm/introduction.md

 - Smart contract can not trigger calls to themselves.
 - Interaction between several blockchain.
 - Maintain fast cache logic.
-- Decentralized backend complementry to your dapp smart contracts.
+- Decentralized backend complementary to your dapp smart contracts.

 > Please note that ORBS-VM should be chosen only if ORBS-Lambda does not fulfill your dapp's requirement, As ORBS_Lambda is much easier to set up and maintain.

 ## keypoints using ORBS-VM
 - It can benefit from running on a decentralized permissionless network.
 - your container is always UP so long the network is alive
-- it can enjoy ORBS concensus decisions and data, for instace, which orbs-node with ORBS-VM performs the next action, or split the computed data amongst several nodes to distribute computation.
+- it can enjoy ORBS consensus decisions and data, for instance, which orbs-node with ORBS-VM performs the next action, or split the computed data amongst several nodes to distribute computation.

 ## how does it work
 You may get your dapp logic to run on as an ORBS-VM in a very few steps: